Stephen M. Veazey

 Veazey presented Doctrine and Covenants Section 163 to the 2007 World Conference of the Community of Christ.
 He cited the Hymns of the Saints as a source for this document, which clarifies the theology of scripture, the mission of the church, and other ecclesiastical matters in Community of Christ.

 On January 17, 2010, Veazey presented another document which became part of the Doctrine and Covenants.
 A very short message of inspired counsel was included in the President's April 5, 2009 address to the church.
 On April 14, 2010, Community of Christ voted to affirm the counsel as scripture, and it was added to the Doctrine and Covenants as section 164.

 Doctrine and Covenants Section 165, from an inspired document of Veazey's, was canonized in 2016.

-On March 6, 2023 Veazey announced that he would be retiring in 2025.
+On March 6, 2023, Veazey announced that he would be retiring in 2025 and would initiate a process for the Council of Twelve to discern the next prophet-president.
+On January 18, 2024, following several meetings to consider two to three candidates each from a list shared anonymously by the church, the Council of Twelve designated Stassi D. Cramm, a member of the First Presidency, as the next prophet-president.
+Cramm was confirmed as prophet-president at the 2025 World Conference, which is the first time that a woman has headed the denomination.